imaffe/jpegaffe/README.md

     - how to organize the logger module ?
 - invalidation listener?
 What does it mean ?
 - javadocs support !
+- it's better to create a "controller" to controll the view the current controller is coupled with view
+- looks like the observer pattern is not used yet.
+- My MVC still got some problem
+- Can use an Image View to show the image
+- why immutable objects must use a builder?
+- **How to use base class(or interface) reference to access child class method ? **

+#### Tasks
+1. Use image view to present a basic imported image

+2.